-Ensure to only use the machine for cutting materials within its capability (see section 7.11).
+Ensure to only use the machine for cutting materials within its capability (see section 7.12).
 Use this machine only for the tasks to which it's been designed to do.

-One person should use the Powerblade trimmer only.
+One person should use the hedge / verge trimmer only.
 When the operator identifies someone approaching or is too close for their safety, the operator shall stop operating until the person is clear again.

-Bystanders need to keep a safe distance from the Powerblade trimmer and tractor while it is being operated.
-Do not operate the Powerblade trimmer with bystanders in the danger area.
+Bystanders need to keep a safe distance from the hedge / verge trimmer and tractor while it is being operated.
+Do not operate the hedge / verge trimmer with bystanders in the danger area.

-Ensure that bystanders are not standing in the driving or flail head cutting line of the tractor or Powerblade trimmer during operation or transportation.
+Ensure that bystanders are not standing in the driving or flail head cutting line of the tractor or hedge / verge trimmer during operation or transportation.

-No person may be allowed to ride on the Powerblade trimmer.
+No person may be allowed to ride on the hedge / verge trimmer.

-No other person may be allowed to ride in the tractor when the Powerblade trimmer is being operated.
+No other person may be allowed to ride in the tractor when the hedge / verge trimmer is being operated.

-In the event of a malfunction, immediately cease operation and secure the Powerblade trimmer and tractor in its stationary position.
+In the event of a malfunction, immediately cease operation and secure the hedge / verge trimmer and tractor in its stationary position.
 Malfunctions must be eliminated immediately.